Modeling and Analysis of a Coupled SIS Bi-Virus Model: Analysis of the Disease-Free Equilibrium

 \section{Analysis of the Disease-Free Equilibrium}

 In this section, we analyze the system defined by \rep{x1}-\rep{z}.
 It is easy to see that $(\0,\0,\0)$ is an equilibrium of the system defined by \rep{x1}-\rep{z}.
-We call it the disease-free equilibrium, or the healthy state.
-In this section, we focus on identifying conditions under which the healthy state is stable.
+We call it the DFE, or the healthy state.
+We focus on identifying conditions under which the healthy state is stable.
 The following proposition provides a necessary and sufficient condition for local exponential convergence to the healthy state.

 \begin{proposition} Consider system~\eqref{x1}-\eqref{z} under Assumptions~\ref{x0} and \ref{para}.
-The healthy state is locally exponentially stable if, and only if, $s(-D^{1}+B^{1})< 0$, $s(-D^{2}+B^{2})<0$, and $\delta_i^1+\delta_i^2>0$ for all $i\in[n]$.
-If $s(-D^{1}+B^{1})> 0$ or if $s(-D^{2}+B^{2})>0$, then the healthy state is unstable. \end{proposition}
+The healthy state is locally exponentially stable if, and only if, $s(-D^{(1)}+B^{(1)})< 0$, $s(-D^{(2)}+B^{(2)})<0$, and $\delta_i^{(1)}+\delta_i^{(2)}>0$ for all $i\in[n]$.
+If $s(-D^{(1)}+B^{(1)})> 0$ or if $s(-D^{(2)}+B^{(2)})>0$, then the healthy state is unstable. \end{proposition}

 {\em Proof:} From \eqref{jacob}, we have